pablesite/Cryptocurrency-Live-Trading-Bot/README.md

 - The project makes use of references in function declarations: **Check** At least two variables are defined as references, or two functions use pass-by-reference in the project code.
 FOr example in: `double retrieveData(double &lookbackperiod);` or in ` CryptoGui(const wxString &title, const wxPoint &pos, const wxSize &size);`

-- The project uses destructors appropriately: TODO
-[At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.]
+- The project uses destructors appropriately: **Check** At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.
+In: `CryptoGraphic::~CryptoGraphic()`

 - The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate: TODO [The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.]